LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/contributing.md

 ## Final Note

-LIBB is a research-oriented project.
-Not all contributions will be merged, and the decision to decline a proposal does not reflect on the quality of the idea or the effort involved.
+Not all contributions will be
+merged, and the decision to decline a proposal does not reflect on the quality of the idea or the effort involved.